 III) The Gig Economy

 A new globalized workforce, driven by the rise of Web 3.0 and the evolution of learning into a lifelong process, is breaking the paradigms of established industries and revolutionizing traditional sectors worldwide.
 At ReGeneration, we believe that the gig economy presents an opportunity to address brain drain.
-For the past five years, we’ve worked directly with hiring partners that have a physical presence in Greece to facilitate the hiring of local talent equipped with the skills needed to thrive in Greece’s evolving flagship industries.
+For the past six years, we’ve worked directly with hiring partners that have a physical presence in Greece to facilitate the hiring of local talent equipped with the skills needed to thrive in Greece’s evolving flagship industries.
 Looking to the future, we believe that by up- and re-skilling our beneficiaries to succeed in the gig economy, we will eventually give them the option to remain in Greece while being employed virtually by a host of growing multinational corporations.
 We also believe that retaining a dynamic workforce physically in Greece feeds the country’s entrepreneurial ecosystem, with fresh talent available to fuel the success of new companies and startups.
 Furthermore, with a growing Greek diaspora, ReGeneration is uniquely positioned to create a support network of Hellenes abroad that can harness Greek intellectual capital to make the most of the growing gig economy.
 For example, junior talent currently working abroad may be repatriated through gap year internship programs in Greece, along with supporting systems and incentives.
 Above all, our hope is that via brain circulation we will regenerate the country’s spirit of exploration, entrepreneurship, and innovation.

 GRATITUDE+As we look towards what is next, on behalf of our entire ReGeneration family, I want to express my gratitude to our rock star team, beneficiaries, supporters, early adopters, hiring and corporate partners, alumni, affiliate non-profits, friends, and volunteers who have worked tirelessly to help us get to where we are today.
 ReGeneration would just have been a crazy business plan without your contributions and support.

 To our followers old and new, if our mission speaks to you, know that no resources or ideas are redundant to us.
 It is at the core of ReGeneration’s DNA to build on every contribution from our communities.
-Whether you are passionate about our cause, want to partner with us, apply to work with us, or simply have an idea to share — we especially love “crazy ideas” — please reach out at [email protected] regeneration.gr.
+Whether you are passionate about our cause, want to partner with us, apply to work with us, or simply have an idea to share — we especially love “crazy ideas” — please reach out at eureka2021@ regeneration.gr.

-In five years of working tirelessly to bridge the gap between debate and action, we have set aside the assumptions we were handed and created a new narrative for the future of youth in the country.
+In six years of working tirelessly to bridge the gap between debate and action, we have set aside the assumptions we were handed and created a new narrative for the future of youth in the country.
 Now let’s write the next chapter together — a story built on hope, resilience, and boundless possibilities for the future of Greece.

 We are all in this together_